-Qualified undergraduates interested in computer science may be admitted to a combined bachelor’s/master’s program and obtain both a B.S. in information systems and an M.S. in computer information systems within an accelerated time frame.
+Qualified undergraduates interested in information systems may be admitted to a combined bachelor’s/master’s program and obtain both a B.S. in information systems and an M.S. in applied computer science within an accelerated time frame.

 Software Engineers start out at an average of $63,928 in the Grand Rapids, MI area according to Salary.com.
 The median annual wage for computer and information systems managers was $139,220 in 2017 according to the Bureau of Labor Statistics.
 The lowest 10 percent earned less than $83,860 and the highest 10 percent earned more than $208,000.
-The job outlook for computer information systems professionals is faster than most occupations, with an expected increase in 17 percent 2014-2024.
-CIS graduates from Grand Valley often hold the following job titles:
+The job outlook for applied computer science professionals is faster than most occupations, with an expected increase in 17 percent 2014-2024.
+Applied computer science graduates from Grand Valley often hold the following job titles:

 Computer science students admitted to this program will dual count up to 12 credits of graduate work in partial satisfaction of the requirements for both the undergraduate and graduate degrees.
 After completing 120 credits and all requirements for the bachelor’s degree, students are awarded a bachelor’s degree.
 A minimum of 21 graduate credits must be completed after the 120 credits of the bachelor’s degree.
 All other master’s degree requirements must be met, including a graduate capstone.